Boron Carbide Ceramic Ball

 Once we have these details, we can provide you with a quote within 24 hours.

-We carry a wide variety of boron carbide ceramic products in stock, and for these, there is generally no minimum order requirement.
+We carry a wide variety of boron nitride products in stock, and for these, there is generally no minimum order requirement.
 However, for custom orders, we typically set a minimum order value of $200.
 The lead time for stock items is usually 1-2 weeks, while custom orders usually take 3-4 weeks, depending on the specifics of the order.

 Widely used in precision bearings, valves, pumps, and grinding media due to extreme hardness (9.5 Mohs) and wear resistance.